brunoruviaro/ardour4-tutorial/_posts/2014-09-30-starting-ardour-on-ubuntu.md

   creditlink:
 ---

-Even though it's optional, we are going to assume you have JACK already running.
 Simply click on the Ardour icon to start the program.

 On Ubuntu, you can find and launch software using the Dash.
 Tap the *"Super"* key (or *"Super" + "A"* to go directly to the Dash App Lens)